 Σi(Ej ) Φ(Ej ) V, i = 1..m.
 (18)

 In practice, this formulation of the unfolding problem is not used as it often provides nonphysical results.
-The issue is caused by the varying shapes of reaction cross- sections, which create a poorly constructed matrix and a limit on the number of foils that can be used at a time to prevent changing the neutron flux.
+The issue is caused by the varying shapes of reaction cross sections, which create a poorly constructed matrix and a limit on the number of foils that can be used at a time to prevent changing the neutron flux.
 There are many methods that aim to provide solutions to the generally degenerate neutron spectrum.
 A few examples unfolding methods include matrix inversion, least-squares spectral adjustment, and stochastic algorithms [68].
 Direct matrix inversion was previously discussed in the setup of the unfolding problem.
 Matrix inversion is generally seen

 as “ill-posed” and can lead to non-physical results, such as negative fluxes [67, 68].
 Stochastic methods rely on random sampling to derive a best-fit or average over a group of reasonably well-fitting spectra [68].
 The least-squares method minimizes the chi-square based on a guess spectrum, activation information, and nuclear data [69].
 The least-squares method is also known as spectral adjustment and can incorporate more information, most notably the underlying energy dependent nuclear data, into the determination of the resultant spectrum [69].

 The general formulation of the least-squares method is derived from minimizing the activation results to the nuclear data and input spectrum [69].
-The chi-square (χ2) is given as per degrees of freedom (ν) as a function of of the uncertainty, activation rates, nuclear data, and measured results.
+The chi-square (χ2) is given as per degrees of freedom (ν) as a function of the uncertainty, activation rates, nuclear data, and measured results.
 The χ2 formulation of the least-squares approach can be reduced if there is no time dependency of the neutron flux as